khaldi-med/minishell/note.md

 In brief, the PCB simply serves as the repository for all the data needed to start, or restart, a process, along with some accounting data.

+> `Processes allocate memory in two major ways: by exec and programmatically.
+Actually, forking is a third way, but it’s not very interesting.
+See Creating a Process.`